temporalio/edu-102-java-code/exercises/durable-execution/README.md

 ## Part A: Add Logging to the Workflow Code

+1. Change directories to the `exercises/durable-execution/practice` directory
+   1. If you're using the GitPod environment, you can run `ex1`
 1. Edit the `TranslationWorkflowImpl.java` file
-2. Define a Workflow logger at the top of the Workflow function
+1. Define a Workflow logger at the top of the Workflow function
-3. Replace the TODO in the `sayHelloGoodbye` method to log a message at the Info level
+1. Replace the TODO in the `sayHelloGoodbye` method to log a message at the Info level
    1. It should mention that the Workflow function has been invoked
    2. It should also include the variables passed as input
-4. Before each call to Activity Methods, log a message at Debug level
+1. Before each call to Activity Methods, log a message at Debug level
    1. This should should identify the word being translated
    2. It should also include a the language code passed as input
-5. Save your changes
+1. Save your changes

 ## Part B: Add Logging to the Activity Code